AetherX-Discord-bot/Discord-Bot/README.md

 ### ⚙ Customization
 - **Rich Presence**: Dynamic status updates for the bot.
 - **Word of the Day (WOTD)**: Learn something new daily, including word meaning and history.
-- **Ticket System**: Manage support tickets directly in Discord with advanced features for staff communication.
+- **Ticket System**: Manage support tickets directly in Discord with advanced features for staff communication. (please note the Ticket System currently doesn't work)

 ### 💻 Developer
 - **User ID Restriction**: Require an ID allowing developers to use certain features.